brizbird14/BlasterMinigame/README.md

 # BlasterMinigame
-Minigame option in "Day by Day" for Rutgers COGS Project
+Drafted minigame option in "Day by Day" for Rutgers COGS Project (Final version appears in Day by Day GitHub)

 Note: autocrlf = false for upload and cross-platform use